iCharlesHu/swift-experimental-subprocess/README.md

 `Subprocess` provides two "Result" types corresponding to the two categories of `run` methods: `Subprocess.CollectedResult` and `Subprocess.ExecutionResult<T>`.

 `Subprocess.CollectedResult` is essentially a collection of properties that represent the result of an execution after the child process has exited.
 It is used by the non-closure-based `run` methods.
-In many ways, `CollectedResult` can be seen as the "synchronous" version of `Subprocess`—instead of the asynchronous `AsyncSequence<Data>`, the standard IOs can be retrieved via synchronous `Data` or `String`.
+In many ways, `CollectedResult` can be seen as the "synchronous" version of `Subprocess`—instead of the asynchronous `AsyncSequence<Data>`, the standard IOs can be retrieved via synchronous `Data`, `String`, or custom types that conform to `Subprocess.OutputConvertible`.

 ```swift
 extension Subprocess {